interrogator/jason-lee-iran/README.md

 ![36.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i36.jpg)

-Here are some of the salt rivers that cover Lut Desert in Iran which is the current hottest place in the world.
+Here are some of the salt rivers that cover Lut Desert, which is the current hottest place in the world.

 ---

 ![37.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i37.jpg)

-I cannot even describe Luts, Iran.
-It is the hottest place on earth and...not surprisingly...the hottest place I have ever been.
-The day consisted of hiding in the shade until 7 pm, running around borderline panicking taking as many photos as I could handle, then immediately falling asleep in an air condition car while drinking water.
+I cannot even describe Luts.
+It is the hottest place on earth and, not surprisingly, the hottest place I've ever been.
+The day consisted of hiding in the shade until 7 pm, running around borderline panicking taking as many photos as I could handle, then immediately falling asleep in an air conditioned car, drinking water.

 ---

 ![38.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i38.jpg)

 I really cherish the odd interactions I had in Iran.
 I came into this restaurant every day three days in a row to order chicken and rice.
-Chicken and rice was the only thing I knew how to say in farsi at the time so I just kept telling every one I really liked chicken and rice...The first day the owner said 'OK' as I was grabbing my food.
+Chicken and rice was the only thing I knew how to say in Farsi at the time, so I just kept telling every one I really liked chicken and rice.
+The first day the owner said 'OK' as I was grabbing my food.
 The second evening he proudly greeted me with a 'Good morning!'.
 And on that third day he smiled, shook my hand, and told me how I was his friend.

 > Shiraz, Iran